ReddyDivya/my-hashnode-blogs/React/Framer-Motion/FramerMotion.md

 I love how we can define the initial and target states.
 Let's see other animation properties that we can use.

+Framer Motion provides a wide range of properties like <b>scale</b>, rotate, translateX, and many more to animate different aspects of an element.
+You can also use the transition prop to define the duration, delay, and easing of the animation.

 Conclusion